slim-template/slim/README.md

         i text
         ...

+Of course, all this is is meant only to make working with short text snippets more convenient.
+For bulk text content, you are more than welcome to use one of the builtin embedded engines, such as Markdown or Textile.

 ### Inline html `<` (HTML style)

 You can write html tags directly in Slim which allows you to write your templates in a more html like style with closing tags or mix html and Slim style.